FDA Vaccine Advisors Discuss the Urgency of Children's Vaccination Against Coronavirus | ExBulletin

 FDA Vaccine Advisors Discuss the Urgency of Children’s Vaccination Against Coronavirus

-Some advisors said it was premature to rush to use the vaccine in children because children are at very low risk of the virus, but most advisors said the virus re-emerged in the fall and winter.
-He argued that it was important to have the approval handy in case it happened. ..
+Some advisors said it was premature to consider using the vaccine in children because children are at very low risk of the virus, but most advisors said the virus re-emerged in the fall and winter.
+He argued that it was important to have the approval handy in case it happened.

-And the FDA’s top executives reminded members of the committee that Covid-19 could kill children.
+And the FDA’s top executives reminded members of the committee that COVID-19 could kill children and actually kill them.

 Members of the FDA’s Vaccine and Related Biopharmaceutical Advisory Board (VRBPAC) were not required to provide specific advice or voting.
 The FDA advises companies on what types of clinical trials and data they would like to see to consider extending the use of licensed vaccines to children.
 Group.